 Cloud Storage Versus Physical Storage Costs

-Today, on a cost per Gb basis, there is no cheaper alternative to online replicated storage than public cloud.
-Not only is it cheaper than all of its rivals, it also comes coupled with incredible tool sets and flexibility allowing for never seen before scalability, processing power, and on demand application of AI and Big Data tools without having to move your data to the tools.
+Today, on a cost per GB basis, there is no cheaper alternative to online replicated storage than public cloud.
+Not only is it cheaper than all of its rivals, it also comes coupled with incredible tool sets and flexibility, allowing for never seen before scalability, processing power and on demand application of AI and Big Data tools without having to move your data to the tools.
 Historically, data needed to be moved to the tool sets but now the public cloud allows you to create a data repository, where all data is available all of the time to all tools sets.

-Offsite storage pays no attention to the volume of data you store – so legacy tapes (greater than 7 years old) tend to be cheaper in the cloud than on a shelf in an air-conditioned room, where they are inaccessible, and your hardware to read them is no longer supported.
+In general, private cloud providers offer limited access, finite storage areas, a lack of redundancy, and far higher costs.
+Add that to the far higher risk to your data from security threats and disaster, and it’s obvious why the public cloud is winning the race.
+Offsite tape storage pays no attention to the volume of data you store, so legacy tapes (greater than 7 years old) tend to be more cost-effective in the cloud than on a shelf in an air-conditioned room, where they are inaccessible and your hardware to read them is no longer supported.